Tenerife Carnival 2025

 DSC01064

 Elvis is alive!
-Only the guitar seems a bit small.
+Though the guitar is a bit small.

 DSC01071